PieceMaker/rminions/README.md

 `rminions` is a package that provides functions to assist in setting up an environment for quickly running jobs across any number of servers.
 This is accomplished by having a central control server which is in charge of accepting jobs and distributing them among workers.
 The passing of jobs and results is handled via Redis message queues.

-This package also contains functions to allow R-level server maintenance on all servers simultaneously.
-This is accomplished via the Redis PUB/SUB system.

 ## Installation

 In order to install the `rminions` package you will first need to install the `devtools` package.